fabric8io/fabric8/docs/fabric8MQ.md

 Fabric8 Messaging provides a scalable and elastic _Messaging as a Service_ built on top of Kubernetes.

-Fabric8 Messaging comprises of:
+Fabric8 Messaging comprises of the following microservices:

-* Message Broker is an elastic pool of messaging pods based on [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/) which supports JMS 2.0 and various protocols like AMQP, OpenWire, MQTT and STOMP on a single port, 61616 so its easier to work with Kubernetes external services (e.g. OpenShift's haproxy)
+* **Message Broker** is an elastic pool of messaging pods based on [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/) which supports JMS 2.0 and various protocols like AMQP, OpenWire, MQTT and STOMP on a single port, 61616 so its easier to work with Kubernetes external services (e.g. OpenShift's haproxy)
-* Message Gateway performs discovery, load balancing and sharding of message Destinations across the pool of message brokers to provide linear scalability of messaging.
+* **Message Gateway** performs discovery, load balancing and sharding of message Destinations across the pool of message brokers to provide linear scalability of messaging.
-* ZooKeeper is used by the Message Gateway so that the Message Gateway pods can coordinate to share destinations across Message Broker pods
+* **ZooKeeper** is used by the Message Gateway so that the Message Gateway pods can coordinate to share destinations across Message Broker pods

 For more background see the [Architecture](#architecture).